vadimtimakin/2nd-place-solution-Digital-Peter/README.md

 ## Training
 We've used 3 different models for the final ensemble.
 So we have three different trainings.
 To run each of them use the following commands:

-`python model1train.py`  // DenseNet161 with Smart Resize
+`$ python model1train.py`  // DenseNet161 with Smart Resize

-`python model2train.py`  // ResNext101 with Smart Resize
+`$ python model2train.py`  // ResNext101 with Smart Resize

-`python model3train.py`  // ResNext101 with Default Resize
+`$ python model3train.py`  // ResNext101 with Default Resize

 ## Inference

+Put your weights in the folder as "weights1.pt", "weights2.pt" and "weights3.pt" or just download ours (link below) and run the following command:

-`python ocr.py`
+`$ python ocr.py`

+You'll find predictions in stdout and "/output" folder as well.

 ## Results